It has been a little over two years since I left my corporate job. Two years.

 As the new team and I picked up the pace, the real stress came.
 All of us were challenged in various ways.
 We were a new team who had to figure out new processes, systems, etc. There was one tiny obstacle I had to overcome – learning how to deal with my new manager’s persona.
 Luckily, I didn’t report to him directly.
 But still, I was not saved from his opinions, comments, etc. The biggest issue I had was the tone he would use to communicate.
 It was sometimes questionable.
 Like – was it really necessary?
 On top of that, his comments weren’t always the nicest.
 Anyway, I was forced to get over this REAL fast.
 I wasn’t going to let anyone break me when I knew I was doing my best.

 I flipped the script.
 I altered my perspective.

 Things at work kept changing.
 Direction was constantly adjusting.
 And the workload was steadily increasing.
 I learned to let go of the trivial stuff in order to put out my best energy.

 One of the things my mom instilled in me as a young girl was, life is a school.
 I took her advice to heart specifically through this season, and made that my mantra – life is a school.
 I tricked myself into believing I was in college again.
 Since I worked at a large corporation, the campus truly felt like a college campus so that part was easy.
 I also constantly reminded myself, this too shall pass.
 At first, it was hard.
 No lie.
-I cried myself to sleep many nights.
-I had anxiety through the roof.
-I barely ate, in fact, if it weren’t for Jose, I would have skipped dinner most nights.
+I cried myself to sleep many nights and had anxiety through the roof.
+A couple days I barely ate, in fact, if it weren’t for Jose, I would have skipped dinner most nights.
 I worked through many nights, sometimes until 4 a.m.
 And yes, I would be at the office the same morning by 8 a.m.
 It was an unhealthy lifestyle but I felt nobody could help me.